Contactor: Arc suppression

 Without adequate contact protection, the occurrence of electric current arcing causes significant degradation of the contacts, which suffer significant damage.
 An electrical arc occurs between the two contact points (electrodes) when they transition from a closed to an open (break arc) or from an open to a closed (make arc).
 The break arc is typically more energetic and thus more destructive.

 The heat developed by the resulting electrical arc is very high, ultimately causing the metal on the contact to migrate with the current.
 The extremely high temperature of the arc (tens of thousands of degrees Celsius) cracks the surrounding gas molecules creating ozone, carbon monoxide, and other compounds.
 The arc energy slowly destroys the contact metal, causing some material to escape into the air as fine particulate matter.
 This activity causes the material in the contacts to degrade over time, ultimately resulting in device failure.
 For example, a properly applied contactor will have a life span of 10,000 to 100,000 operations when run under power; which is significantly less than the mechanical (non-powered) life of the same device which can be in excess of 20 million operations.

 Most motor control contactors at low voltages (600 volts and less) are air break contactors; air at atmospheric pressure surrounds the contacts and extinguishes the arc when interrupting the circuit.
 Modern medium-voltage AC motor controllers use vacuum contactors.
 High voltage AC contactors (greater than 1,000 volts) may use vacuum or an inert gas around the contacts.
 High voltage DC contactors (greater than 600 V) still rely on air within specially designed arc-chutes to break the arc energy.
 High-voltage electric locomotives may be isolated from their overhead supply by roof-mounted circuit breakers actuated by compressed air; the same air supply may be used to "blow out" any arc that forms.

 Ratings

 Contactors are rated by designed load current per contact (pole), maximum fault withstand current, duty cycle, design life expectancy, voltage, and coil voltage.
 A general purpose motor control contactor may be suitable for heavy starting duty on large motors; so-called "definite purpose" contactors are carefully adapted to such applications as air-conditioning compressor motor starting.
 North American and European ratings for contactors follow different philosophies, with North American general purpose machine tool contactors generally emphasizing simplicity of application while definite purpose and European rating philosophy emphasizes design for the intended life cycle of the application.

-IEC utilization categories

 The current rating of the contactor depends on utilization category.
 Example IEC categories in standard 60947 are described as: